microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Naming

 API resources are typically described by nouns.
 Resource and property names appear in API URLs and payloads and must be descriptive and easy to understand.
 Ease of understanding comes from familiarity and recognition; therefore, when thinking about naming, you should favor consistency with other Microsoft Graph APIs, names in the product user interface, and industry standards.
-Microsoft Graph naming conventions follow the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/).
+Microsoft Graph naming conventions follow the [Microsoft REST API naming guidelines)](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#17-naming-guidelines).

 Following is a short summary of the most often used conventions.